LarryDaLobsta/TeamWork/README.md

 Need to clean up chatroom.go with chatgpt suggestions and the handler to reflect new chatroom additions Then need to test and make sure everything still works Then create login and join ability for users

+December 3rd 2025
+Need to put all the modularized code together
+Test that it works
+then add create login and join ability for users